-Future Land Use policies and zoning regulations work in tandem to create a full picture of how land will be used.
+Future land use policies and zoning regulations work in tandem to create a full picture of how land will be used.
 The categories help guide the growth and development of a community while zoning designations define the specific standards for how land is to be developed.
-The Town's Future Land Use Element establishes the land use categories that define allowable land uses, residential densities, and commercial intensities.
-The Goal, Objectives and Policies also ensure compatibility between adjacent land uses, the availability of public facilities and services, and the protection of the Town's environmental resources.

-Each Future Land Use category corresponds to zoning districts contained in Chapter 134, the Town of Palm Beach's Zoning Code.
+This Element establishes the land use categories that define allowable land uses, residential densities, and commercial intensities.
+The future land use policies also ensure compatibility between adjacent land uses, the availability of public facilities and services, and protecting of the Town's environmental resources.
+Each future land use category corresponds to zoning districts contained in Chapter 134, the Town of Palm Beach's Zoning Code.
 These districts are specific and detailed.
 They establish regulatory requirements for criteria such as: unit types, building height, setbacks, lot size, architectural design, and landscaping.
 In addition, zoning establishes Town-wide regulations such as parking, utilities, signage, and lighting.
-The Zoning Code specifies how land is to be redeveloped consistent with the Town's overarching Future Land Use policies.
+The Zoning Code specifies how land is to be redeveloped consistent with the Town's overarching future land use policies.

 The original Town Plan was adopted in 1929 and established the vision for the Town which still exists today.
 The "1929 Plan" recognized the importance of planning for the future, as local and regional changes would impact the quality of life for Town residents.
 It acknowledged the importance of public gardens, public buildings, open space, and trails.
 At the same time, traffic and parking were identified as issues due to the access to public baths for the public, and to limitations on roadway expansion and parking for visitors.
 These issues remain almost 100 years later.
 The 1929 Plan's vision, as stated, remains the same: "to preserve the quiet, residential character, and at the same time to meet the inevitable demands of the ever-increasing numbers coming to the Town".